benignware/grunt-amd-shim/README.md

 });
 ```

-By the way, we still need to prefix the css... ;-)
+By the way, we still need to include and prefix the css... ;-)